prasea/learn-rails/dev-community/README.md

 # Install Twitter Bootstrap and Add Header-Footer partials
 Since we have `cssbundling-rails` gem.
-Run `rails css:install:bootstrap`
+Run `rails css:install:bootstrap` to install boostrap in your project

 Running this command will generate app/assets/builds/applications.css containing all bootstrap's CSS properties.
 Also stylesheets/application.css becomes stylesheets/application.bootstrap.scss